MileHacker Logo

 • Street food vendors around tourist areas provide inexpensive snacks.

-• Try local sweets from small shops, often a budget-friendly delight.
+• Try local sweets from little shops, often a budget-friendly delight.

 Maximizing Value